-1. Enter the change route-pattern r command, where "r" is the route pattern that for the CELLX Gateway, 5 was used for compliance testing.
+1. Enter the change route-pattern r command, where "r" is the route-pattern used for the CELLX Gateway.
+Route-pattern 5 was used for compliance testing.

 Add a routing preference entry as follows:

 - Grp No enter the trunk group configured in Section 5.3, Step 1. - Pfx Mrk set to 1 - FRL assign a Facility Restriction Level to this routing preference.